News

 “I can say hand on heart that we pushed the boat pretty hard, and after analysis couldn’t find many minutes where we could have gained more time.
 To cap that off the ice was cold with the rum, the beers were perfect in Russell when we got there, and everyone had a comfortable dry place to sleep – the bonus of a cruising boat!” he says.

-In addition to the generous fridge/freezer space, other perks of the 46.1 which Aaron is enjoying include visibility from the light, bright interior, and big wide cockpit for easy shorthanded sailing.
+In addition to the generous fridge/freezer space, other perks of the 46.1 which Aaron is enjoying include visibility from the light, bright interior, and a big wide cockpit for easy shorthanded sailing.

 “The cockpit is superb for cruising and shorthanded racing – it’s easy to do anything while sailing.
-We won the SSANZ two handed cruising division on line and handicap, proving how well she goes shorthanded,” he explains.
+We won the SSANZ two-handed cruising division on line and handicap, proving how well she goes shorthanded,” he explains.

 For a racer at heart, Checkmate is ticking all the boxes for Aaron who wanted a racer/cruiser that would also get his children interested in sailing.

-Checkmate Photoshoot 1Above:Photo//Breeze Magazine - taken in a photoshoot earlier this year
+Checkmate Photoshoot 1Above: Photo//Breeze Magazine - taken in a photoshoot earlier this year

-Aaron will be taking a backseat in the RNZYS Cruising series as crew for his wife and children, and is currently doing the Rum Race Series with more events lined up for summer as well as some Christmas cruising.
+Aaron will be taking a backseat in the RNZYS Cruising series as crew for his wife and children and is currently doing the Rum Race Series with more events lined up for summer as well as some Christmas cruising.

 “We’re really pleased to see Aaron and his family enjoying the new boat and getting awesome results already.
-It’s the first model of it’s kind in New Zealand and we’re excited to give more kiwis the opportunity to experience this level of cruiser/racer”, says 36 Degrees Brokers owner Conrad Gair.
+It’s the first model of its kind in New Zealand and we’re excited to give more kiwis the opportunity to experience this level of cruiser/racer”, says 36 Degrees Brokers owner Conrad Gair.

-Checkmate was also on display earlier this year at the Auckland on water boat show, garnering much interest from sailors interested in one of Beneteau’s newest models.
+Checkmate was also on display earlier this year at the Auckland on-water boat show, garnering much interest from sailors interested in one of Beneteau’s newest models.

 Auckland Boat Show Beneteau 36 Degrees 117